dvidelabs/poly.shell/README.md

 ## Scheduling

-The Polyshell job control scheduler is fairly simple.
+The Poly.shell job control scheduler is fairly simple.
 A schedule is an array of job names which can be run in one the following modes:
 `sequential`, `atomic`, `parallel`, or the default: `site-sequential` where different jobs may run at the same time but each site will only